neoedmund/neoeopus/README.md

 [Opus is audio codec thought to be better than MP3 or AAC.] (https://www.opus-codec.org/)

-NeoeOpus use JNA to call libopus 1.1(from opus-codec.org written in C, compiles on many platform) for codec opus.
+NeoeOpus use JNA to call libopus 1.1 (libopus-0.dll copies from opusfile-0.6-win32 from opus-codec.org) for codec opus.

 NeoeOpus opens a Java swing window, when you drag-and-drop a .wav file into it, it will encode the .wav file into .neoe.opus file.